 3. Nano Technology

 Van Der Waals forces are highly applicable in nanotechnology as they are effective at the nano range of distance.
 These forces are highly used in nanotechnology, surface and colloidal science, and various other related fields to bind two objects together at a nanoscale.
 This is because the van der Waals forces tend to work effectively when the distance between the molecules is significantly less, which, in the case of nanomaterials, is a few tenths of nanometres.

 The structure of protein molecules is quite complex in nature.
 Van der walls forces are the weak forces that are responsible to establish a force of attraction between the protein molecules and other molecules of the solution or the surfaces.
 These forces typically act between the hydrophobic side chains and help to maintain the quarternary structure of the protein molecule.
 In simpler words, Van Der Waals force is accountable to provide stabilization to the tertiary structure of the protein molecules.

-Deoxyribonucleic acid or DNA is a molecule that contains all the information of a living being.
+Deoxyribonucleic acid or DNA is a molecule that contains all the genetic information of a living being.
 Almost every cell of an organism contains a two-stranded DNA molecule.
 The double helix structure of DNA consists of a number of rungs.
-Van Der Waals forces acting between the base pairs of neighbouring rungs help to hold the bases at an optimal angle.
-This help to compactly pack the structure of the DNA molecule and provides the necessary steadiness.
+Van der Waals forces acting between the base pairs of neighbouring rungs help to hold the bases at an optimal angle.
+This helps to compactly pack the structure of the DNA molecule and provides the necessary steadiness.

 7. Water Droplets